Silos are death to fundraising relationships

 Ideally, you should bond with your finance office.
 You share some pretty important goals – like adequate funding for the organization.
 And together, you can make sure each department is doing its best.
 Reconciling accounts, for instance.
 When your numbers don’t match, you both know you’ve found a problem.

-2. Between fundraising and program staff
+2. Relationships between fundraising and program staff

 I’ve found issues here often begin with overworked people in both areas.
 And each assuming the other has the easier job.